lee-dohm/lee-dohm.github.io/colophon.md

 > **noun.** a statement at the end of a book, typically with a printer's emblem, giving information about its authorship and printing.

 Why yes, it does seem rather hipster of me to include a colophon on my blog.
-On the other hand, the colophon at the end of [O'Reilly][oreilly] books was always something that interested me and seemed cool.[^bbatsov] So, here's mine ...
+On the other hand, the colophon at the end of [O'Reilly][oreilly] books was always something that interested me and seemed cool.
+So, here's mine ...

 I use [Jekyll][jekyll], the blog-aware static site generator, to generate the content of the site from a bunch of text files.[^text-files]